Six month old Sarracenia seedlings.

 -- John Brittnacher

-Sarracenia seedling a few months old.
-The longest pitcher is about 2 cm.
+Sarracenia seedlings a few months old.

 Female Flower Parts

-Sarracenia rubra seed pod with ripe seeds
+Sarracenia rubra seed capsule with ripe seeds

 Sarracenia seeds stratifying in finely chopped live sphagnum moss.